 All full-time and part-time City employees are eligible to participate in CARP, except for uniformed police officers, the City Manager and his staff, the City Attorney, and department heads (who elect to participate in the Executive Retirement Plan).
-Three employees of the Authority were participants in CARP as of December 31, 2018.
+Two positions of the Authority were participants in CARP as of December 31, 2019.